-Many feel that there is a gap between how they live and the way they should be living – and that money would make up the difference.
+However, many feel – not unreasonably – that there is a gap between how they live and the way they should be living.
+And that money would make up the difference.

-And perhaps it would.
+Perhaps it would.
 Money is a linchpin issue in all our lives.
-We want and need things.
-It takes money to get them.
+We need and want things.
+And it usually takes money to get them.